Studiegids

 Mandatory components

 All propaedeutic (first-year) components, including the tutorials, are mandatory.
-The courses Logic, Ethics, Epistemology, and Philosophical Skills will be offered as a series of lectures with accompanying tutorial sessions on another timeslot.
+The courses Logic, Ethics, Continental Philosophy from a Global Perspective, and Philosophical Skills will be offered as a series of lectures with accompanying tutorial sessions during a second session.

 Compensation regulation